agraef/midizap/README.md

 CC1[128] CC1{0:2-5,7:5-0}
 ~~~

-The list on the `CC1` message there consists of two zeros, followed by the values 1 thru 5, followed by five 7s, before finally going back down to 0.
+The list on the `CC1` message there consists of two zeros, followed by the values 1-5, followed by five 7s, before finally going back down to 0.

 The mod translations above are all trivial translations with a zero offset.
-Conversely, if you're only interested in the offset, you can also use a modulus of 1 to nullify the *remainder*.
+Conversely, if you're only interested in the offset, you can also use a modulus of 1 to nullify the remainder instead.
 This can be used, e.g., if you want to map controller values to note *numbers* (rather than velocities):

 ~~~
 CC1[1] C0
 ~~~

 This outputs the note with the same number as the controller value, `C0` for value 0, `C#0` for value 1, etc. Note that the remainder, which becomes the velocity of the output note, will always be zero here, so the above translation turns all notes off.
-To get a nonzero velocity, you have to specify it in a value list:
+To get a nonzero velocity, you have to specify it in a value list, as shown below.
+Note that a simple scale factor won't do us much good here since the value to be scaled is always zero.
+A value list is the only way to turn that zero into a nonzero value.

 ~~~
 CC2[1] C0{127}
 ~~~

-Now we can turn notes on with `CC2` and turn them off again with `CC1`.
-(Note that a simple scale factor won't do us much good here since the value to be scaled is always zero.
-A value list is the only way to turn a zero into a nonzero value.)
+With both of these rules at hand, we can now turn notes on with `CC2` and turn them off again with `CC1`.

 We also mention in passing here that a modulus 1 translation is actually the "dual" of a trivial mod translation, employing the `'` flag on the output message.
 E.g., these two translations work exactly the same: